-Line 1 through Line 10.
+Lines 1 through 10.
 In Column A, enter the amount entered on Form D-400 Schedule S, Part A. In Column B, enter the amount of Column A that is applicable to North Carolina.
+Important: Do not enter an amount on Column A, Line 10, or Column B, Line 10.
+Leave these lines blank.
+These lines will be used by the Department to accommodate future changes to the 2021 tax return, if applicable.
+The unauthorized use of these lines may prevent the Department from processing your tax return.